HLR/DomiKnowS/DevelopBranchREADME.md

 ## Initial setup of git submodules

-It is **necessary to recreate locally the submodules of the repository**.
+It is **necessary to recreate locally the submodules of the repository om Windows**.

 First remove exiting submodules with the following commands: